-A total of 82 examiners make up the Final examiner board.
-Eleven new examiners joined the board of Final examiners at the start of the academic year 2021-2022, replacing colleagues relinquishing their examining role at the end of their term of office.
-The pairing of new examiners with more experienced colleagues allows rapid assimilation to the professional standard expected.
-During the academic year 2021-22, a number of examiners who had recently retired from the process, came back to assist with the extra examining time needed for the additional exam diet in March 2022 and to replace examiners who were not able to assist due to COVID19 work pressures.
+A total of 87 examiners forms the Final examiner board.
+Nine new examiners joined the board of Final examiners at the start of the academic year 2022-2023, replacing those colleagues relinquishing their examining role at the end of their term of office.
+All new examiners undergo a robust training process at the start of the academic year and are then paired with more experienced colleagues to promote rapid assimilation to the professional standard expected.

-An audit of examiner performance was conducted where possible during this year of delivering online exams and identified no major cause for concern.
-Feedback was given after audit to highlight areas of good performance and to show examiners where they might make improvements.
-On-going audit of all examiners, but especially examiners new to the Final exam, usually takes place during the examination week; this is performed by senior examiners and where the exam is delivered in person, the audit is recorded, discussed with the individual examiner and reviewed by the Final Examinations Review Group.
-A benchmarking exercise is also carried out before the start of the first day of each exam diet to remind examiners of the standard required.
+An audit of examiner performance was conducted during the year and identified no major cause for concern.
+Feedback was given to examiners who were audited to highlight areas of good performance and to show where improvements may be made.
+Ongoing audit of all examiners, but especially examiners new to the Final exam, usually takes place during the examination week; this is performed by senior examiners and the audit is recorded, discussed with the individual examiner, and reviewed by the Final Examination Delivery Team.
+A benchmarking exercise is also carried out before the start of the first day of each exam diet to calibrate examiners to the standard required.

-Examiner training, audit and appraisal, benchmarking activities, CPD, and exam-specific, annual equality and diversity modules help ensure that examiners function appropriately in their role alongside processes that allow us to identify and deal with any problems.
+Examiner training, audit and appraisal, benchmarking activities, CPD, and exam-specific, annual equality and diversity modules help ensure that examiners function appropriately in their role alongside processes that allow us to identify and manage any problems that may be encountered.
+All candidate feedback is taken seriously and reviewed during the moderation process for each examination.